liweinan/liweinan.github.io/_posts/2017-03-06-using-google-scholar-for-citation.md

 ---
-title: Using Google Scholar for Citation
+title: Using Google Scholar for Citations
 ---

 In this article I'd like to show you how to use _Google Scholar_ to search for papers and books and get the citation of them.